 - Use letter stickers directly on the tag (this is especially good if you don’t have the best penmanship!)

-We hope you now know how to wrap a gift!
-We know there are lots of ways to do it, but these are our best easy tips to get the job done.
+I hope you now know how to wrap a gift!
+I know there are lots of ways to do it, but these are my best easy tips to get the job done.